 • Break fees – If you pay off and close a fixed rate home loan, or the fixed rate component of a split rate loan, before the conclusion of the fixed rate period, you will likely have to pay a break fee to your lender.
 This fee will be stipulated in the Key Facts Sheet (KFS) pertaining to your home loan.

-• Discharge fees – A discharge fee is designed to cover the administrative costs of closing your mortgage and home loan
+• Discharge fees – A mortgage discharge fee is designed to cover the administrative costs of closing your mortgage and home loan.

 • Release of mortgage fee – This is an additional fee that’s only charged in certain states, like Queensland.
 This is separate, and in addition, to an exit or discharge fee.

-The size of these fees will vary based on your lender and the terms of your home loan, but OpenAgent advises that a discharge fee will usually cost between $275 and $325.³
+The size of these fees will vary based on your lender and the terms of your home loan, and will usually be around $300.

 8. Capital Gains Tax (CGT)

-Depending on what you’ve used your property for before deciding to sell it, you may have to pay Capital Gains Tax (CGT) on any money you make from the sale.
+Depending on what you’ve used your property for before deciding to sell it and how long you have owned it, you may have to pay Capital Gains Tax (CGT) on any money you make from the sale.
 CGT is a tax levied on the sale of assets and is generally charged at your regular income tax rate.

-However, if you are going to profit from the sale of an investment or commercial property, you will generally have to pay CGT on that profit.
-If you make a loss on the sale of these types of properties, you may be able to carry that loss forward and deduct it from your capital gains in a future financial year.⁵
+However, if you’re going to profit from the sale of an investment or commercial property, you will generally have to pay CGT on that profit.
+If you make a loss on the sale of these types of properties, you may be able to carry that loss forward and deduct it from your capital gains in a future financial year.2

-If you’ve owned the rental or commercial property in question for 12 months or longer, you should receive a 50% discount on your payable CGT.⁶
+If you’ve owned the rental or commercial property in question for 12 months or longer, you should receive a 50% discount on your payable CGT.3 In any event, you should speak to your accountant to understand how much CGT you may have to pay.

 9. Miscellaneous selling costs